1. Important Information and Who We Are

 Purpose of this Privacy Notice

-This privacy notice aims to give you information on how the AgFe Group collects and processes your personal data through your use of this website or when you have otherwise provided us with personal data.
+This privacy notice aims to give you information on how the AgFe Group collects and processes your personal data through your use of this website, or when you have otherwise provided us with personal data, or when you have visited our office.
 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.

 The AgFe Group is made up of different legal entities (AgFe Group Limited, AgFe LLP, AgFe Management Limited, AgFe Advisory Limited, and AgFe AR Limited).
 This privacy notice is issued on behalf of the AgFe Group so when we mention "AgFe", "we", "us", or "our" in this privacy notice we are referring to the relevant entity in the AgFe Group responsible for processing your data.